-Citrus can be grown under protective screen structures for fresh-fruit production in order to completely exclude the Asian citrus psyllid (ACP, Diaphorina citri) and therefore huanglongbing (HLB) disease, or citrus greening.
+Citrus can be grown under protective screen structures for fresh-fruit production in order to exclude the Asian citrus psyllid (ACP, Diaphorina citri) vector of huanglongbing (HLB), or citrus greening disease, and thereby produce disease-free healthy fruit.
 The benefits of eliminating HLB are immediate and include rapid, normal tree growth, higher yields of premium-quality fruit, negligible fruit drop, and uncomplicated fertilizer and irrigation requirements.
-Because CUPS is a relatively new citrus production system with new challenges, current guidelines are preliminary and undergoing constant refinement through research.
+Because CUPS is a relatively new citrus production system with new challenges, current guidelines are undergoing constant refinement by adoption of new research findings.

-In order for a CUPS production system to be profitable, the higher cost of CUPS must be offset by the highest possible yield of premium-quality fresh fruit with a high market price.
-Fortunately, the price of fresh fruit, especially for tangerine varieties, has been on an upward trend in recent years (e.g., Florida tangerines had an average fresh-fruit price per box of $10.95 in 2011/12, and $27.15 in 2015/16; FDACS).
-Fresh-fruit prices also vary greatly during the year, likely due to seasonal supply and demand, including the effects of production in other US citrus industries, like California’s.
-For example, Florida Honey Tangerine average fresh-fruit prices per box in 2015/16 were $35.95 in January but declined to $19.45 by April.
-Early Tangerines in Florida performed better (i.e., had more stable prices), starting at $28.55 in September and ending at $27.95 in December.
-High price and market stability are therefore critically important additional criteria for selecting the best fresh-fruit variety to grow with CUPS, because the economic break-even price per box of fresh fruit is likely to be in the region of >$20.
+In order for a CUPS production system to be profitable, the higher cost of CUPS must be offset by a combination of the highest possible yield of premium-quality fresh fruit and a high market price.
+Fortunately, the price of fresh fruit, especially for tangerine varieties, has been on an upward trend in recent years (e.g., Florida early and honey tangerines had an average fresh-fruit price per box of $24 and $28.90 in 2019/20, respectively, up from $8.65 and $14.05 in 2011/12; USDA-NASS).
+But fresh-fruit prices also vary greatly during the year, likely due to seasonal supply and demand, including the effects of production in other US citrus industries, like California’s.
+For example, Florida Honey Tangerines’ average fresh-fruit prices per box in 2018/19 were $30.60 in January but declined to $24.30 by April, while the price of early tangerines in Florida was $25.60 in September and $30.70 in January.
+High prices and market stability are therefore critically important additional criteria for selecting the best fresh-fruit variety to grow with CUPS; the higher the cost of the structure, the higher the price needed for economic break-even.
+For a cost structure of $43,000 per acre, the price per box of fresh fruit needs to be approximately $20 just to break even.
 Early-maturing fresh-fruit varieties have additional advantages over late-maturing varieties because their fruits have to be protected from pests and diseases for less time.
 Thus, the risk of freeze damage to fruit is reduced, and routine pruning operations, including mechanical hedging and topping, can be conveniently conducted in the time between the end of harvest and the following bloom.

-In conclusion, CUPS is a new citrus production system for growing HLB-free fresh fruit.
-It works by total exclusion of the ACP vector.
-This solution to HLB may seem simple, but in reality it is more complex, relying on novel integrated approaches for optimizing all management practices, including pest and disease management, planting densities, variety and rootstock selection, irrigation and fertilization, hedging and topping, harvesting, and marketing.
+In conclusion, CUPS is a relatively new citrus production system for growing HLB-free fresh fruit.
+It works by near-total exclusion of the ACP vector.
+This solution to HLB may seem simple but in reality is more complex, relying on novel integrated approaches for optimizing all management practices, including pest and disease management, planting densities, variety and rootstock selection, irrigation and fertilization, hedging and topping, harvesting, and marketing.